JuliaAI/LearnAPI.jl/docs/src/operations.md

-- Operations always return a tuple `(output, report)` where `output` is the usual output (e.g., the target predictions if the operation is `predict`) and `report` includes byproducts of the computation, typically `nothing` unless the model does not generalize to new data (does not implement `fit`).
+- Operations always return a tuple `(output, report)` where `output` is the usual output (e.g., the target predictions if the operation is `predict`) and `report` includes byproducts of the computation, typically `nothing` unless the algorithm does not generalize to new data (does not implement `fit`).

 - Only implement `predict_joint` for outputting a *single* multivariate probability